Chapter One: Portray

 "Just think about it, if you drink and drive.
 Your dog won't know what happened to you."

 I sighed.
 The comments were angry, claiming that your children are more important than dogs.

 I moved on to the next post.
 Ronald Chump, a business man such as myself, was running for president of the country.
 I stared as he barked, and continued to bark.
 His wool was peeling away and I wondered how anyone believed his propaganda.
 His muzzle was clearly showing.
 The long fangs glinted in the artificial lighting of the stage.

 I could feel the jelly leaking from my brain as he continued to yap.
 But I had to chuckle at the sheep that cheered for him.
 The man was smart enough I suppose.

 Moving on, I looked through pictures of souls long left behind.
 Living painfully domestic lives.
 Breeding and getting married.
 I scoffed.
 People are too stupid to overcome their pre-programming.
 I wonder what a world would be like if they stepped away from their primitive needs to honestly walk through life like the advanced species that they should be.

 Setting down my mobile device, I contemplated my next move.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AidanRiverWrite a Review